 The desk is by far the most important and visible piece of furniture in your home office, even more so when it's part of a traditional design scheme.
 This is your opportunity to invest in a really gorgeous piece of furniture with a history.

 The antique desk in this home office is an old barrister's desk.
-You can, of course, buy a new desk with a more traditional look – check out our best modern office desks.
+You can, of course, buy a new desk with a more traditional look – check out our best desks edit.

 3. Convert a landing into a mini office